 I am attorney Rob Frank in Lewisburg, West Virginia.
 I have ridden motorcycles for years, putting thousands of miles under my wheels in areas as diverse as the Pacific Coast Highway, the Black Hills of South Dakota and the Appalachian Blue Ridge Parkway.
 Motorcycle riders form a unique brotherhood, and I treat every motorcycle crash victim and their families as if they were a member of my family.

 The Law in Motorcycle Accident Cases

-Generally, the law requires a motorcycle operator to use the reasonable care expected of a rider in the same or similar conditions.
-Often times, the other side will use instructional materials regarding pre-ride inspections and accident avoidance to attempt to place legal blame for a crash on the rider.
-Most of the time, these defense arguments are red herrings that are not in any way causally related to the crash.
+The law requires motorcycle riders to practice reasonable care.
+Often times in a motorcycle accident, the other party’s insurance will argue that the motorcycle rider failed to perform pre-ride inspections and failed to avoid the accident in attempt to place legal blame for a crash on the rider.
+Most of the time, these defense arguments are red herrings that are not in any way related to the crash.

 Most lawyers, because they have not ridden, fail to consider or address whether any technical defect in the rider’s operation is actually related to the crash.
 This failure of experience and understanding leads to adverse results for riders.

 Motorcycle injuries are far too often catastrophic.
 A lawyer representing a motorcycle rider involved in an accident must consider not only obvious orthopedic injuries, but also closed head injuries which are often subtle in nature, spinal trauma and disability, long term affects of injuries, and the emotional trauma associated with involvement in a crash.
 In the case of death, a lawyer must understand the mechanism of death in order to show that operator error was not a factor in the injuries producing death.